umanitoba-cssa/constitution/Constitution.md

 10. Perform other duties incidental to this office within reasonable discretion as directed by the President and/or Council.

 ### Director of Promotions

-1. Advertise group events and activites on the CSSA's social media pages.
+1. Advertise group events and activities *both digitally on* the CSSA's social media pages and CS Discord and physically around campus.
 2. Direct inquiries from social media channels to the appropriate Council member in a timely manner.
-3. Consult the Director of Advocacy about the accessibility of promotional graphics and the CSSA website.
+3. Forward Promotion Requests from the Department and related people to the computer science community.
-4. Consult the Director of Events about how group events should be advertised on social media.
+4. Consult the Director of Events about how group events should be advertised physically and digitally.
+5. Coordinate with the Director of Technology to ensure information is available on the CSSA website.
-5. Make photographs taken at group events available online and over email on request.
+6. Make photographs taken at group events available online and over email on request.
+7. Consult the Director of Advocacy about the accessibility of promotional graphics.
-6. Verify media consent from all event attendees prior to taking or sharing their photograph.
+8. Verify media consent from all event attendees prior to taking or sharing their photograph.
+9. Perform other duties incidental to this office within reasonable discretion as directed by the President and/or Council.

+### Director of Technology

+1. Manage the CSSA website and ensure all information is clear and up-to-date.
+2. Coordinate with university IST and related relevant parties to administrate the CSSA’s server.
+3. Create and maintain Discord bots and related digital tools for use by the CS community.
+4. Manage any technological systems needed for use during the CSSA’s events.
+5. Serve as liaison between Council and external technology service providers.
+6. Consult the Director of Advocacy about the accessibility of the CSSA website.
+7. Work with the Director of Promotions to promote all upcoming events on the CSSA website.
+8. Consult the Director of Events to ensure all events are documented on the CSSA website.
-7. Perform other duties incidental to this office within reasonable discretion as directed by the President and/or Council.
+9. Perform other duties incidental to this office within reasonable discretion as directed by the President and/or Council.

 ### All Executives